jancicj/hello-world/README.md

 Hello, I am Jovan.

-I'm a front-end web developer and designer with a good understanding of UX/UI principles.
+Front-end web developer and designer with a good understanding of UX/UI principles.